VirgilSecurity/chat-back4app-android/README.md

 ```

-## Final project
+## Where to go from here?

+[Final project][_final_project].
 If you missed pieces from the puzzle, open the E2EE project branch.
 You can insert your application credentials in this code (as you did during the article) and build the project.

+Don’t forget to subscribe to our [Youtube channel][_youtube].
+Where you find video series on how to do End-to-End Encryption.

+Also, use Virgil Security to verify the integrity of data at any point.
+Data Integrity is essential to anyone who wants to guarantee that their data has not been tampered with.
+[Our tutorial][_data_integrity] provides mode details.

+More information about what you can build with Virgil Security you will find [here][_virgil_www].